material-components/material-components-web/packages/mdc-radio/README.md

 | `addClass(className: string) => void` | Adds a class to the root element. |
 | `removeClass(className: string) => void` | Removes a class from the root element. |

+> **NOTE**: There are some cases where we do not want ripples to activate.
+Most of this logic is handled by native control attributes such as `disabled` on input fields.
+One caveat is that ripples will activate on disabled elements if their corresponding `label` element is clicked.
+For this, we override the ripple's `shouldIgnoreRippleActivation()` adapter method in `mdc-radio`'s `getDefaultFoundation()`, and check if the control is disabled before activating the ripple.

 #### The full foundation API

 ##### MDCRadioFoundation.isChecked() => boolean